Construction Skills (Multi Skills)

 What will I learn?

-You will learn the basic practical principles of each of the four disciplines, developing your practical skill set to complete a variety of real-life scenario models.
+You will learn the basic practical principles of each of the three disciplines, developing your practical skill set to complete a variety of real-life scenario models.
 As the year progresses, you will be presented with more challenging scenarios in line with your developing skills.
 Alongside this, you will work towards qualifications in English and maths, take part in employability and personal development sessions, and attend weekly tutorial sessions.

 What will the course lead on to?